Milling Cutters for Precision Engineering & CNC Machining

 Roughing or Finishing – Roughing is when a lower-quality surface finish is achieved by using a solid carbide milling cutter to remove increased amounts of material.
 If a roughing end mill is needed to break down material into smaller pieces, it may have serrated teeth which leave a rough finish.
 Finishing is when a higher-quality surface finish is achieved by removing less material.
 These types of cutters may remove aluminium and other materials more precisely due to the large number of teeth.

 Coatings – Tool coatings can ascertain increased tool life, cutting speed, and surface finish.
 There are various different coatings that can be used, with different coatings being better suited to different materials being cut.
 For a tool required to withstand higher abrasive wear, PCD (Polycrystalline diamond) can be used which can offer exceptional tool life, increased up to 100 times when compared with uncoated.
-Each various coating we offer at Fenn Tool has its benefits which is why our technical engineers are on hand to advise on a coating to best suit your milling cutters and provide you with increased tool life.
+Each various coating we offer at Sutton Tools UK has its benefits which is why our technical engineers are on hand to advise on a coating to best suit your milling cutters and provide you with increased tool life.

 Shank – The cylindrical part of the tool that is held in the holder is called the shank.
 A shank can have a Weldon Flat, where contact from a set screw increases torque, or it can be round and held by friction.